BenBrownstein/IS-450-Project/README.md

 Show the percentage correct on the current visit (reset on refresh)

+Sample questions are currently stored in Google Docs with a reference to them inside this repo as a pdf file

 Todo
 Gather more sample questions
 Figure out formating for sample question database